-For many years I have researched Electric Vehicles, drooling over the prospect of owning a Tesla Model X. However, as someone passionate in helping the environment, I have struggled to find an Electric Car that I could purchase.
-It has made think, if somebody like me, that fantasises over owning an EV will not buy one, why would anyone?
+For many years I have researched Electric Vehicles, drooling over the prospect of owning a Tesla Model X. However, as someone passionate about helping the environment, I have struggled to find an Electric Car that I could purchase.
+It has made me think, if somebody like me, that fantasises over owning an EV will not buy one, why would anyone?
 What is stopping me from buying one and why are EV's not filling up our roads?
 Throughout this post, I investigate what the potential obstructions are and why electric cars do not have a higher market share.
 Here are five key factors that will help make electric the preferred mode of transport.

 1 - Heavy promotion on its benefits

 It is widely accepted that EVs are a cleaner and more sustainable mode of transport, however, some still do not see the urgency in why they should make the switch to Electric.
 The novel Coronavirus pandemic has helped to highlight the impact that fossil fuels have on our cities and wildlife.
 There are currently an estimated 4.2 million deaths a year related to air pollution, yet the message still does not get seen.
 If car manufacturers and local governments would highlight fossil fuel air pollution in a PSA strategy similar to cigarettes being bad for your health, this could help people make the switch faster.

 2 - Making EVs more affordable

 With EV technology still relatively new and companies such as Tesla only starting to make a profit, it is easy to understand why the cost of an EV is typically higher.
 If manufacturers truly want to make the world cleaner and sustainable then they need to make a commitment.
 Price of EVs alienate those who cannot afford a £30,000+ price point and, even with government incentives, it does not bring the cost down enough for the average consumer.